ulian-onua/KRNDeviceType/README.md

 ## License

-KRNOrientation is released under the MIT license.
+KRNDeviceType is released under the MIT license.
 See LICENSE for details.

 ## Contact